-Here Don John Bosco provides some guiding principles for youth ministry based on his legendary success at evangelizing and teaching young boys on the streets of Turin Italy during the days of the Industrial Revolution.
-In a day when harsh corporal punishment was the culturally norm when dealing with children, Don Bosco imitated instead the gentleness of Christ and produced amazing results.
+Here Don John Bosco provides some guiding principles for youth ministry.
+He had legendary success in evangelizing and teaching young boys on the streets of Turin Italy during the days of the Industrial Revolution.
+In a day when harsh corporal punishment was the culturally norm, Don Bosco imitated instead the gentleness of Christ and produced amazing results.

 My sons, in my long experience very often I had to be convinced of this great truth.
 It is easier to become angry than to restrain oneself, and to threaten a boy than to persuade him.
 Yes, indeed, it is more fitting to be persistent in punishing our own impatience and pride than to correct the boys.
 We must be firm but kind, and be patient with them.